phantasma-io/app-phantasma-new/README.md

 - `compiled_app_binaries` within binary files of the build process for each device
 - `code-coverage` within HTML details of code coverage
 - `documentation` within HTML auto-generated documentation

-## Are you developing a Nano S, S Plus, X application?

-If so, This boilerplate will help you get started.

-For a smooth and quick integration:

-- See the developers’ documentation on the [Developer Portal](https://developers.ledger.com/), and
-- [Go on Discord](https://developers.ledger.com/discord-pro/) to chat with developer support and the developer community.